-- Make sure the subclass impose less restrictive validation rule than the superclass.
+- Make sure the subclass imposes a less restrictive validation rule than the superclass.

-- The return type of the method in a subclass must be a subtype of the return value of the method in the superclass.
+- The return type of the method in a subclass must be a subtype of the method’s return value in the superclass.

-This rule can be verified by calling all the subclass instance to make sure the application works without any glitch and performance issue.
+This rule can be verified by calling all the subclass instances to ensure the application works without any glitch and performance issues.

 3.4 I – Interface Segregation Principle

-In the same context of Single Responsible Principle, this principle talks about:
+In the same context of the Single Responsible Principle, this principle talks about:

 A client should not implement an interface if it doesn’t use it

-In other words, the design should not force a client to implement the interface it doesn’t really need.
-This mostly occurs when the interface contains more than one un-related methods.
+In other words, the design should not force a client to implement the interface; it doesn’t really need it.
+This mostly occurs when the interface contains more than one un-related method.

-To achieve the solution with this principle, you should break a single interface to multiple interfaces with either hierarchical or independent manner.
-In short many, small and client-specific set of interfaces are more preferable than big or fat interface with many methods.
+To achieve this principle’s solution, you should break a single interface into multiple interfaces in either a hierarchical or independent manner.
+In short, many small and client-specific set of interfaces are more preferable to big or fat interfaces with many methods.